Procrastination Neuroscience: The Prefrontal Cortex Brake

 Is procrastination a neurological problem or a psychological one?

 Procrastination involves both.
-Neuroimaging studies show measurable brain differences in procrastinators, including larger amygdala volume and weaker amygdala-dACC connectivity [3].
+Neuroimaging studies show measurable brain differences tied to weaker action control, a construct closely linked to procrastination, including larger amygdala volume and weaker amygdala-dACC connectivity [3].
 At the same time, psychological factors like fear of failure, perfectionism, and task aversion shape which tasks trigger avoidance.
 Treating procrastination as purely neurological ignores the emotional context, while treating it as purely psychological ignores the structural brain differences that make some people more vulnerable.

 Can you train your brain to stop procrastinating?